From college students and teachers to companies and their employees, the demand for online education and learning has never been higher.

-A potential student enters a keyword into a search bar.
-Then a student chooses a teacher based on reviews, ratings, and the teacher’s profile description.
+A user enters a keyword into a search bar.
+Then, a user chooses a teacher based on reviews, ratings, and the teacher’s profile description.
 If necessary, a user can contact a tutor with additional questions.
 Usually, online learning marketplaces offer one-on-one live classes via a video call.

 - approving or disapproving classes.